anshsinghal2002/slackbot/README.md

 # slackbot
-First attempt at a slackbot
+First attempt at a slackbot editing stuff